-Your baby is ready to start solid foods at about six months old.
-Solid foods provide the extra iron and the added nutrients your baby needs for their healthy growth and development.
+Your baby is ready to start solid food at about six months old.
+Solid food provides the extra iron and the added nutrients your baby needs for their healthy growth and development.

 It is a new experience for you and your baby and may take time to learn.
 Your baby will use all their senses by seeing, smelling, touching, hearing and tasting the foods you prepare.